 For subscribers, the CNDDB spatial data can be downloaded as a shapefile or accessed via the BIOS Data Viewer.
 This Internet-based map viewer quickly and easily displays element occurrence information on a map background in a web browser.
 The BIOS Data Viewer also has some limited reporting and querying capabilities.
 Additionally, the Spotted Owl Observations dataset, which includes location and status information, is also available in the BIOS Data Viewer.
 The Spotted Owl Database is not integrated into the CNDDB (since the locations are not mapped as occurrences) due to the need to handle observation data differently in a regulatory environment.

-Other products include hard copy overlays which fit over standard USGS 7.5' maps and depict the graphical information with a legend, and printed text reports which complement the overlays.
+Other products include PDF maps representing standard USGS 7.5' maps and depict the graphical information with a legend, and printed text reports which complement the PDF maps.

 We also provide the free, web-based CNDDB QuickView Tool which shows information only to the 7.5' quadrangle or county level.
 The QuickView Tool will generate a list of taxa for a given area, but no details.
 Access to the detailed information is by subscription only.